-During the period ended 31st August 2020, there is an operating cumulative surplus of funds totaling £375k, which was mainly due to the academy surplus of 2018/2019 in the amount of £297k The stringent procedures and processes that were implemented into Dormers Wells Infant School have enabled the school to make efficiencies across the school.
-Careful consideration has been given to contracts and spending in the Infant school and consolidation of services and supplies across the Junior and Infant schools generated pleasing savings.
-Further to this, the restructuring process afforded some savings in this financial year.
+During the period ended 31st August 2021, there is an operating cumulative surplus of funds totalling £466k, which was mainly due to the academy surplus of prior years in the amount of £376k.
+Grants were received from the DfE in line with Covid catchup.
+Rates relief for previous years denied due to conversion timing issues has now been agreed and accrued in this years financial figures.
+Roof repair works required at the school have been awarded CIF funding, which will be granted for work to commence in the next financial year.
+Playground works, emergency lighting and other repairs have taken place, all of which were pending.
+Larger building projects have been incorporated into the repairs and maintenance plans.
+Where possible, bids and charitable applications will be submitted to fund these works.
+Where this is not possible, cumulative surplus funds will be used to fund these initiatives.
 Robust controls over investment, cashflow and expenditure have enabled the surplus closing of Dormers Wells Infant School.
 We are pleased that we have been able to make a positive impact on the financial integrity of Dormers Wells Infant School.
-Infant School.